enonic/app-corporate-theme/README.md

 ### 1.1.0

-* Upgraded for Gradle 4
+* Upgraded for Gradle 4.
-* New feature: News articles
+* New feature: News articles.
-* New feature: Create external URLs in menu
+* New feature: Create external URLs in menu.
-* Minor tweeks and improvements
+* Loads of minor tweeks, fixes, and improvements.

 ### 1.0.0